π§° Pro Tips for Writing Idiomatic Go

 Return

-and handle errors immediately. -
+(result, error)and handle errors immediately. -

 Prefer clarity over cleverness: